cuberis/dev-standards/README.md

 ### Getting Started

 Start a local harp server from the `_harp` folder for LESS compiling and a `http://localhost` dev url.
+All source files are located in the `_harp` folder as well so make all changes/additions here.

 ```shell
 $ cd _harp